End of an Epic

 In the Navy

-clock November 8, 2009 02:26 by author Danny
+November 8, 2009 02:26 by Danny

 We're back with the crew again at a campsite near Naples.
-I've had one beer and a swig on a bottle of wine and dinner should be soon but there could be time to write about Tarento, a strange place but well worth a visit.
-Tarento was one of many southern Italian cities where the people were split between supporting Rome or Carthage.
+I've had one beer and a swig on a bottle of wine and dinner should be soon but there could be time to write about Taranto, a strange place but well worth a visit.
+Taranto was one of many southern Italian cities where the people were split between supporting Rome or Carthage.
 Today the people there still seem a bit split, almost schizophrenic.
 We rode in from Altamura, about eighty kilometres away, through an industrial area and crossed a bridge into what looked a bit like a deserted cowboy town on a bad day.
 There was a steady flow of traffic that circled around the outer rim of this old part of town that forms an island connected to the mainland by bridges at either end.
 This was originally the citidadel area where the Roman garrison managed to hold out against Hannibal even when he had won over the rest of the town.
 There's a squat castle on the site of the Roman citadel that is still in use by the Italian navy.
 You do see a lot of sailors wandering about town - one of them came across the three of us having breakfast in a cafe.
 He strolled in and he got so close to me I thought he was going to put his white hat on my head, but instead he put it down on the sideboard next to me without diverting his disapproving glare.
 His reason for not liking us probably had something to do with our dress sense.
 In this more conservative part of Italy what you wear seems to be the most important thing on earth to a lot of people.
-It was pretty cold but we were all wearing our baggy, cycling shorts, an assortment of dirty T-shirts, and Ben and I had white slippers on that we picked up at a hotel.
+It was pretty cold but we were all wearing our baggy, cycling shorts, an assortment of dirty T-shirts, and Ben and I had white slippers on that we picked up earlier in the trip.
 To him, we probably looked like eastern European labourers about to go to work on a building site.
-We couldn't help laughing at our predicament - in the mind of this Captain, there we were, not only insulting the local fashions but taking Tarentine jobs too!
+We couldn't help laughing at our predicament - in the mind of this Captain, there we were, not only insulting the local fashions but taking Tarantine jobs too!
 Ben suggested we ask him why Italian tanks have more gears in reverse than forwards, but in the end we let him to have his coffee in peace.
 Peace man!
 If only more people had the same attitude.

 Ben hunts Danny and Sam at a WWII pillbox near Tarento